From Passive-Aggressive Notes unless otherwise noted.

 Of course mom rejected that one and made her try again.
 Her second version:

-"Dear tattle tale, I'm sorry.
+"Dear tattle tail, I'm sorry.
 I won't do it again.
 Noa."